mehediislamripon/mehediislamripon/README.md

 </p>

 My name is **Mehedi Islam Ripon**, and I'm a Front **End Web Developer**.
 An enthusiast of technology, always enjoys coding, like to solve programming problems.
 I have interested in thinking/develop web-related modules or functionality and always try to find out new ideas.
 I have 1.5 years of experience in Web Development and Design.
-I live in Dinajpur, Bangladesh.
+I live in <a href="https://goo.gl/maps/Z5vs4t8646kmjCQv9">  Dinajpur, Bangladesh </a>.
 I am currently studying at Aptouch Polytechnic Institute, Dinajpur in Computer Technology.
 Before completed SSC from Cheradangi High School.

 In the tech community, I try to help people by sharing my knowledge.
 I love to read the tech-related articles & to play Mini Militia during my free time.